 Third-Party Technological Dependencies

 However, this model brings complications to the security landscape as it increases the attack surface while introducing vulnerabilities susceptible to attack vectors.
-Therefore, as a best practice, it is advised to map out all dependencies of an application and architect the right stack to handle any threats from third-party vendor libraries.
+Therefore, it is advised to map out all dependencies of an application and architect the right stack to handle any threats from third-party vendor libraries as a best practice.